TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Concept/Index.rst

 Extending the TYPO3 Core
 ========================

-Events, Hooks and Signals provide an easy way to extend the functionality of the TYPO3 Core and its extensions without blocking others to do the same.
+Events and Hooks provide an easy way to extend the functionality of the TYPO3 Core and its extensions without blocking others to do the same.

-:ref:`Events <EventDispatcherEvents>` are being emitted by the TYPO3 Core or an Extension via the :ref:`EventDispatcher <EventDispatcher>`.
+:ref:`Events <EventDispatcherEvents>` are being emitted by the TYPO3 Core or an extension via the :ref:`EventDispatcher <EventDispatcher>`.
 The Event will be received by all implemented Event Listeners for the Event in question.
 Events are strongly typed.
 Events only allow changes to variables that are intended to be changed by the Event.